 Disordered Eating & Eating Disorder Therapy

-Often, others don’t understand.
-They might offer well-meaning but unhelpful advice.
-What they don’t see is the anxiety, guilt, food noise, and constant self-criticism that you’re carrying — and how exhausting that is.
+Often, well-meaning advice from others doesn’t help.
+What they don’t see is the anxiety, guilt, food noise, and constant self-criticism you carry — and how exhausting that can be.

-That’s why reaching out for support is such a powerful first step.
-I understand how hard reaching out for support can be, and I’m here to help you move forward — at your pace, in a way that feels safe and manageable.
+Reaching out for support is a powerful first step.
+I understand how difficult it can feel, and I’m here to help you move forward at your own pace, in a way that feels safe and manageable.

-I’ve chosen to specialise in this work because of my own lived experience with disordered eating, an eating disorder, and exercise dependency.
-That insight helps me support you with empathy and understanding.
+I’ve chosen to specialise in this work because of my own lived experience with disordered eating, eating disorders, and exercise dependency.
+That insight allows me to support you with empathy and understanding.
 I know what it’s like to feel overwhelmed by food or exercise, and I also know what recovery can look like.

-A healthy, fulfilling relationship with food, movement, and your body is possible — even if it doesn’t feel that way right now.
+A healthy, more peaceful relationship with food, movement, and your body is possible — even if it doesn’t feel that way right now.

-I am able to work with a full range of issues, including diagnosed eating disorders (bulimia, binge eating, anorexia and other restrictive or purge disorders).
+I work with adults (18+) experiencing a range of challenges, including diagnosed eating disorders such as bulimia, binge eating, anorexia, and other restrictive or purge behaviours, as well as disordered eating patterns, body image difficulties or looking for support alongside GLP-1 medication.

 Disordered eating, eating disorders and exercise dependency appear in many shapes and forms.
 This might include:

-• A cycle of binging, restricting and compensating
+• A cycle of bingeing, restricting and compensating

 • Yo-yo dieting and never feeling good enough about your weight or shape